 Successful training in Allergy and Immunology should consist of balanced exposure to training experiences involving adults and children, no matter what the training background or the long-term plans of any particular fellow in training.
 Drs.
-Rebecca Gruchalla, David Khan and Chris Wysocki oversee the adult teaching clinics at Parkland Memorial Hospital and the James W. Aston Ambulatory Care Center, while Drs.
-Maite de la Morena and Drew Bird oversee the teaching clinics at Children’s Health.
+Rebecca Gruchalla, David Khan, and Chris Wysocki oversee the adult teaching clinics at Parkland Memorial Hospital and the James W. Aston Ambulatory Care Center, while Dr. Drew Bird oversees the teaching clinics at Children’s Health

 Diversified Training Experiences

 The UT Southwestern program offers a diversity of clinical experiences in Allergy and Immunology.
 It has a strong primary immunodeficiency program and is one of the Diagnostic and Research Centers for the Jeffrey Modell Centers Network.
 In addition, a Food Allergy Center has been established for clinical and research purposes at Children’s Health℠.

 The Adult Allergy Division operates the Parkland Asthma Clinic, which oversees the care of adult patients with moderate to severe asthma.
 The Parkland Allergy Clinic and the clinics at the James W. Aston Ambulatory Care Center are tertiary/quaternary referral centers for patients with chronic urticaria, drug allergies, hereditary angioedema, common variable immunodeficiency, mastocytosis, and anaphylaxis.